jaredly/geometricart/Roadmap.md

 	- yay fixed

+- [ ] pure circle clip, has some bugs.

 - [x] extent!
 	- [x] ok this is getting a little weird though.
 I'm not deduping segments correctly.